Automattic/vip-quickstart/www/content/plugins/akismet/readme.txt

 === Akismet ===
-Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, automattic
+Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, lessbloat, eoigal, automattic
 Tags: akismet, comments, spam
 Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.6
-Stable tag: 2.5.6
+Stable tag: 2.5.8
 License: GPLv2 or later

 Akismet checks your comments against the Akismet web service to see if they look like spam or not.